 After consuming green leafy vegetables and radish, drinking milk should be avoided.

-Spinach with sesame seed – Indian spinach (Basella rubra) processed along with sesame seed paste causes diarrhoea.
+Spinach with sesame seed – Indian spinach (Basella rubra) processed along with sesame seed paste causes diarrhea.

 Pork should not be taken along with porcupine meat.